martialbb/genascope-frontend/docs/TROUBLESHOOTING_GUIDE.md

-# CancerGenix Troubleshooting Guide
+# Genascope Troubleshooting Guide

-This guide addresses common issues that developers and users may encounter when working with the CancerGenix application.
+This guide addresses common issues that developers and users may encounter when working with the Genascope application.

 ## Table of Contents
 1. [Frontend Issues](#frontend-issues)